 Met Office – surface pressure charts are a good place to start with a general overview of the weather systems.

 RASP models – These provide GFS forecasts with thermal models and soundings.
 Use either:

 XC Weather – still commonly used although the forecast resolution is not high (runs off GFS).
-Although the forecasts are poor it is still incredibly useful for live data, although the live data can typically be 1 hour or more old so local weather stations with trend data is usually better.
+Although the forecasts are poor it is still incredibly useful for live data.
+Note that the live data can typically be 1 hour or more old so local weather stations with trend data is usually better.

 Forecast models explained

-Some important global weather forecasting models are GFS (US run), WRF (also US run), ECMWF (the “European model), the Met Office’s Unified model (run from out of Exeter) and NEMS4 (from Swiss meteoblue) and ICON (from DWD the German version of the Met Office).
+Some important global weather forecasting models are GFS (US run), WRF (also US run), ECMWF (the “European model”), the Met Office’s Unified model (run from out of Exeter), NEMS4 (from Swiss meteoblue) and ICON (from DWD the German version of the Met Office).
 ECMWF has generally been shown to be more accurate than other models at forecasting over 5 to 10 days, although at 2 days out there is little difference in which model will be most accurate and it may be more useful to look and the most recently run model.